CarlosMecha/dwm/README.md

 * Characters menu using Mod+Compose key.
 * Add Mod+b and Mod+B to launch the bookmarks menu.
 * Change toggle the bar using Mod+- instead.
+* Increase the visual clue of selected window.

 ### Other changes